xAbhidhar/CreditCardFraudDetection/README.md

 #### Visualizing the Data with t-SNE.
 Used tensorflow for building the predictive model.
 After building the model for visualization and analysis used t-SNE to visualize the dataset in two dimensions.

+# Theory

 # Algorithms
  The project will use neural network for detectig frauds using tensorflow library.

  # Tools and libraries